 The town Eastham at the beginning of the Outer Cape area is a good compromise between the peacefulness that Cape Cod National Seashore offers and access to other parts of Cape Cod.
-In Eastham you find places to stay in Cape Cod that are far away enough to offer solitude but still central enough to make it easy to travel to other parts of the Massachusetts peninsula.
+In Eastham you find Cape Cod hotels that are far away enough to offer solitude but still central enough to make it easy to travel to other parts of the Massachusetts peninsula.

-Wellfleet and Truro are options for where to stay in Cape Cod that are located further north.
-There you are further away from the liveliness.
-Wellfleet is the bigger of the two but both are great places to stay in Cape Cod if you look for peacefulness and don’t mind to be a drive away from things to do.
+Wellfleet and Truro are alternatives for where to stay in Cape Cod that are located further north.
+At Cape Cod lodging in the two towns you are further away from the liveliness.
+Wellfleet is the bigger of the two, but both are great towns in Cape Cod if you look for peacefulness and don’t mind to be a drive away from things to do.

-In short, the Outer Cape offers the best places to stay in Cape Cod for secludedness.
-Eastham is a great option if you want to be near things to do in the other Cape Cod areas.
-Wellfleet and Truro are places that are further away from it all.
-Provincetown is the best Cape Cod lodging option if you look for a place with more energy and things going on.
+In short, the Outer Cape is the best place to stay in Cape Cod for secludedness.
+Eastham is closest to the other Cape Cod areas, while Wellfleet and Truro are more isolated Cape Cod towns.
+In contrast Provincetown offers the best Cape Cod hotels if you look for an area with more energy and things going on.

-- Stay in Upper Cape for: Cape Cod hotels furthest away from the mainland.
+- Pick Upper Cape for: Cape Cod hotels furthest from the mainland.